 Luckily, the four million people in Bali have nicknames as well, so if a mother of 10 shouts 'Wayan!', three children won't come running.

-A Hawaiian’s name – or Inoa (yep, check us out) – is so important, they believe getting the wrong one can actually cripple a child.
+A Hawaiian's name - or Inona (yep, check us out) - is so important, they believe getting the wrong one can actually cripple a child.
 So they search for the right name in signs, dreams and visions.
-Gives a new significance to your lying-in-a-field-of-Skittles dream, right?
+It gives a new significance to your lying-in-a-field-of-Skittles dream, right?

 Native American Najavo tribe

-The Navajo tribe name their babies after hopes they have for them, such as ‘listener’.
-When the child reaches adolescence, the tribal leader renames the child after a trait the he’s known for – anything from ‘he fights’ to ‘he interrupts’.
+The Najavo tribe name their babies after hopes they have for them, such as 'listener'.
+When the child reaches adolescence, the tribal leader renames the child after a trait that he's known for - anything from 'he fights' to 'he interrupts'.

 As an adult he gets yet another name, which will be something he's expected to live up to, such as 'goes to war'.

-Navajo names are considered so sacred they’re only used during ceremonies, so a typical conversation in a Navajo home might go along the lines of, ‘Son, stop annoying father.’
+Navajo names are considered so sacred they're only used during ceremonies, so a typical conversation in a Navajo home might go along the lines of 'Son, stop annoying your father'.